mkhraisha/Smart-Contracts-And-Decentralized-Applications/04_class/asynchronous/README.md

 # Coding Activity

 Develop a contract that handles time.
-Use Remix IDE to test the contract as learnt in [this](../../class-2/asynchronous/README.md) activity.
+Use Remix IDE to test the contract.

 ## Background